Heisdalu/image_uploader/README.md

 ### Image Uploader

-A dev challennge project - simple drag and drop solely to learn more about writing unit/integration test
+A dev challenge project - simple drag and drop solely to learn more about writing unit/integration test

 ### Tools
 - NextJS